atlas-bear/osint-ai-guide/README.md

 ### 2. Model Context Protocol (MCP) Integration

 MCP is an open standard that enables secure, two-way connections between Claude and external data sources.
-As of May 2025, over 5,000 active MCP servers exist, making it a "USB-C for AI."
+As of May 2025, over 5,000 active MCP servers exist, making it a "USB-C for AI"¹⁵.

 **Available MCP Servers for OSINT:**